rspec/rspec-metagem/features/Upgrade.md

     so the options must be embedded directly in the Rakefile, or stored in the `.rspec` files mentioned above.

-3. In RSpec-1, the rake task would read in rcov options from an `rcov.opts` file.
-This is ignored by RSpec-2.
-RCov options are now set directly on the Rake
-    task:

-        RSpec::Core::RakeTask.new(:rcov) do |t|
-          t.rcov_opts =  %q[--exclude "spec"]
-        end

 3. The `spec_files` accessor has been replaced by `pattern`.

         # rspec-1